pkk111/Attendance-app/README.md

 This app can also be used to take attendence at vorious other organisations and companies.

-#Future Goals
+Future Goals
 --
-The future of this application is to have more features including to store data, show analysis of a student's attendance and predict whether a student is likely to come to class in a certain period or not.
+The future goals of this application is to have more features including to store data, show analysis of a student's attendance and predict whether a student is likely to come to class in a certain period or not.

  ---
  ## Contributors